Zharta/lotm-renting-protocol-v1/README.md

 The protocol uses [warm.xyz](https://warm.xyz) to perform wallet level delegation of the vaults.
 At any moment, at most one delegation can be active, meaning that setting a new hot wallet cancels any ongoing delegation.
 The usage of delegation happens as following:
 * Renter:
-    * `start_rentals`: when initiating a rental, the renter specifies a `delegate` which will be used as the vault hot wallet for the specified rental duration.
+    * `RentingV3.start_rentals`: when initiating a rental, the renter specifies a `delegate` which will be used as the vault hot wallet for the specified rental duration.
-    * `close_rentals`: if the renter cancels the rental, the delegation is also removed.
+    * `RentingV3.close_rentals`: if the renter cancels the rental, the delegation is also removed.
+    * `RentingV3.extend_rentals`: if the renter extends the rental, the delegation is also extended.
-    * `renter_delegate_to_wallet`: at any time that a renter has an ongoing rental is not ongoing, the renter can specify a different wallet for the delegation.
+    * `RentingV3.renter_delegate_to_wallet`: at any time that a renter has an ongoing rental is not ongoing, the renter can specify a different wallet for the delegation.
 * NFT Owner:
-    * `deposit`: as part of this operation, an optional `delegate` can be set.
+    * `RentingV3.deposit`: as part of this operation, an optional `delegate` can be set.
 If not empty, it is set as the vault hot wallet without expiration period.
-    * `delegate_to_wallet`: at any time that a rental is not ongoing, the vault owner can use this function to set a new delegate as the vault hot wallet without expiration period.
+    * `RentingV3.delegate_to_wallet`: at any time that a rental is not ongoing, the vault owner can use this function to set a new delegate as the vault hot wallet without expiration period.

 ### Protocol fees

 The protocol supports the definition of a fee to be applied over the rental's amount.
 It works as following:

-* The `Renting.vy` contract stores the `protocol_fee` and `protocol_wallet` values, which are used as parameters when a new rental is created (`Vault.start_rental`).
+* The `RentingV3.vy` contract stores the `protocol_fee` and `protocol_wallet` values, which are used as parameters when a new rental is created (`RentingV3.start_rental`).
 * For each rental, the `protocol_fee` and `protocol_wallet` initially defined are not changed, meaning the conditions defined during rental creation are valid for the full life of the rental.
 * The `admin` role can change both the `protocol_fee` and `protocol_wallet`, which become valid for every new rental thereafter.
-* At deployment time a `max_protocol_fee` is set, which limits the max possible `protocol_fee` value that the `admin` can set.
+* At deployment time, a `max_protocol_fee` is set, which limits the max possible `protocol_fee` value that the `admin` can set.
 This value can't be changed.
-* Protocol fees follow a simliar process to rental rewards, meaning that they can be acumulated and transfered on specific actions: `withdraw`, `claim` and `close_rental`
+* Protocol fees follow a simliar process to rental rewards, meaning that they can be acumulated and transfered on specific actions: `RentingV3.withdraw`, `RentingV3.claim`, `RentingV3.close_rental`, and `RentingV3.extend_rental`.
-* In case of early rental cancelation (`close_rental`) the fees are applied over the pro-rata rental amount, similary to the rewards.
+* In case of early rental cancelation (`RentingV3.close_rental`) the fees are applied over the pro-rata rental amount, similary to the rewards.

 ## Development

 ### Implementation

-#### Renting contract (`Renting.vy`)
+#### Renting contract (`RentingV3.vy`)

 The renting contract is the single user-facing contract for each Renting Market.
 This contract does not hold any assets, it manages the creation of vaults (as minimal proxies to the vault implementation) and delegates the calls to the vaults, with the exception of the admin functions.